Air quality - our programme of activity

 What we're doing to improve air quality along the strategic road network.

 We’re implementing a programme of measures around the country to improve air quality at specific locations on the strategic road network.
 These locations are called Pollution Climate Mapping (PCM) links.

 - traffic management

 - working to accelerate the uptake of zero emission vans

 - air quality barriers

-Traffic management includes activites such as diversions, speed control, signal timing/location, signage/dynamic signage, junction reconfiguration or changes to road alignment.
+Traffic management includes activities such as diversions, speed control, signal timing/location, signage/dynamic signage, junction reconfiguration or changes to road alignment.
 All these can help manage local air quality issues.

 To improve air quality at non-compliant locations on the strategic road network, we’ve been assessing the potential impact of traffic management measures at these sites.
 In some cases we believe traffic management could potentially improve the air quality, so we’re now undertaking further work to develop plans for these sites.
 Options being considered include:

 - junction improvements, closing junctions or particularly on and off slip roads